JakeD520/Lucian/03_Episodes/S01E01/Scene 13.md

 (soft)
 I love you too, sister.

-(HOLD — the two of them, huddled beneath the unfinished tapestry.
+(HOLD — the two of them, huddled in front of the unfinished tapestry.
 Still.
 Safe.
 Together.)

 **CUT TO CREDITS — montage music rises, carrying us out.**